jjgrimm/FairnessReferenceSheet/README.md

 **Protected Attribute** - A protected attribute is any attribute of an individual that is legally protected by United States federal anti-discrimination law.
 This includes race, religion, national origin, age, sex, and more.

+## Group versus Individual - Fairness Discussion

+Group and individual fairness both come with inherent flaws.
+While it is easy to define group fairness, some notions of fair begin to contradict each other.
+As discussed with statistical parity, it is sometimes the case that it is actually impossible for groups to be equal across all considered statistics.
+Then it becomes of the issue of deciding which notion or statistic is more important than the other, and there is no easy answer.
+On the flip side, individual fairness guarantees strong fairness but comes with a different set of drawbacks.
+It is impractical to compare each individual to every other individual when dealing with large populations.
+Beyond practicality, it is also very difficult and subjective to decide that two individuals are similar and we may never have a concrete definition on what is similar.

+Where do we go from here?
+Attempts have been made to combine group and individual fairness, and to minimize the drawbacks of both concepts on their own.
+Ultimately, we are attempting to quantify a very abstract idea so these efforts will take time to reach notions of fairness that people can agree on.
+Until then, it is important that as a society we remain cautious of allowing "fair" machine learning models into highly contextual and human situations.